-In 1481 he was summoned to Rome where, along with others, he worked on the fresco's for the walls of the Sistine Chapel.
-His contribution to the Chapel included "The Charge to St Peter", "Moses leaving to Egypt" and "The Baptism of Christ".
+In 1481 he was summoned to Rome where, along with others, he worked on the frescos for the walls of the Sistine Chapel.
+His contribution to the Chapel included "The Charge to St Peter", "Moses leaving for Egypt" and "The Baptism of Christ".

 Assisting him in these works were various painters from his formidable workshop making the attribution of some of the details difficult, a debate that continues to the present day.

 The Charge to St Peter is on the North wall of the chapel.
 Jesus is shown delivering the gold and silver keys to the kingdom of heaven.
 The keys symbolise the power to forgive sinners, therefore, allowing them to repent and enter heaven.
 St Peter is shown kneeling as he receives the keys from Jesus who is surrounded by the other Apostles.
 Perugino has given the painting depth by introducing the large, foreshortened rectangular paving leading to a central building in the background.
 The octagonal building also features in Perugino's "The Marriage of the Virgin". (shown below)

 The Marriage of the Virgin, c.1504 Oil on wood.
 Musée des Beaux-Arts, Caen. (s)